mattsdni/Boggle/README.md

 # Boggle
-The primary purpose of this project was to implement a recursive searching algorithm on the board to look for words.
+The primary purpose of this project was to implement a recursive word searching algorithm on a  boggle board.

 <img src="https://cloud.githubusercontent.com/assets/10458699/7106758/c581c778-e101-11e4-8749-98ba95219298.png"
  alt="Boggle" title="boggle" align="center" />